 Since your goal is marriage—what steps will you take to get the desired outcome?

 Phases of Waiting – Development

-There are many phases of the new construction process and involve a lot of parties.
+Many phases of the new construction process involve a lot of parties.
 Your life is no different.
 Work is going on, and you play a part in the process.

 When you ride past your new home construction site, you see people working on finishing the job.
 Some houses in the development are ready, and the foundation on others is just going in.
 Some places are built, but some are not.

 When your new house is complete, it’s a joyous occasion, primarily when you reflect on all it took to get you here.
 But, you cannot conclude that there is nothing left to do, the new season of work starts.
 Just because your home is finished does not mean the process is over.